JackPotat0/jackpotat0.github.io/docs/game.md

 ---

 ### **DROPPED**
+Dropped within the first few hours.
+Not qualified to give any valid opinions.

+#### Bravely Default
-- Bravely Default (Job system hurts my brain, love the OST though)
+Job system hurts my brain, love the OST though

+#### Rogue Galaxy
-- Rogue Galaxy (Generally clunky, boring dungeons and OST)
+Generally clunky, boring dungeons and OST

-- Final Fantasy VI (SNES) (on hold, just didn't grab me...?)
+#### Final Fantasy VI (SNES)
+On hold, just didn't grab me...?

-- Star Ocean: First Departure (PSP) (combat is too barebones, lack of real control, also Sakuraba I just don't like you that much)
+####  Star Ocean: First Departure (PSP)
+combat is too barebones, lack of real control, also Sakuraba I just don't like you that much

-- Legend of Mana (PS1) (Combat is too unbearable, non linear layout is too uncomfortable for me.
+#### Legend of Mana (PS1)
+Combat is too clunky, non linear layout is too uncomfortable for me.
 This is Yoko Shimomura's single best standalone OST.
 It captured the magical fantasy world like no other, not even her future works has this degree of raw imagination.
-I will die on this hill.)
+I will die on this hill.

+---

 ### **NOT ROLLED CREDITS**
 Spent a substantial amount of time but did not feel like finishing them.
-- Illusion of Gaia (60%) (I dont even know how I made it that far)
+The estimate completion is roughly based on guide lengths.

+#### Illusion of Gaia (Progress before dropped: 60%)
+I dont even know how I made it that far.
+I was waiting for that same magical moment to click, like what Terranigma did to me.
+But it seems like it is not going to happen for this game.

+#### Golden Sun (Progress before dropped: 75%)
-- Golden Sun (75%) (I feel like I have seen enough and nothing to keep me going on)
+I feel like I have seen enough and there is nothing to keep me going on.

-- Dragon Quest VIII
+#### Dragon Quest VIII (Progress before dropped: 45%)
+I tried.

+#### Valkyrie Profile (Progress before dropped: 50%)
-- Valkyrie Profile (50%) (Again, non linear storytelling rarely works for me)
+Again, non linear storytelling rarely works for me.

-- Super Mario RPG (SNES) (Forgot too much of it, it is good though)
+#### Shadow Hearts (Progress before dropped: 95%)
-- Shadow Hearts (Emulator decides to erase heal/shop point right before final boss, not that I really care about the ending at that point)
+Emulator decides to erase heal/shop point right before final boss, not that I really care about the ending at that point.

-- I am Setsuna (90%) (Difficulty spike when I just want to finish?
-No thanks)
+#### I am Setsuna (Progress before dropped: 90%)
+Difficulty spike when I just want to finish the game?
+No thanks.

 ### **NEXT UP/ONGOING**
-- Dragon Quest VIII: Journey of the Cursed King (PS2)
 - Ys Memories of Celceta

 ### **INTERESTED IN**